 The housing estate dumps me back onto the A584, and I trudge wearily along a few more miles of its interminable dullness back to my car.
 I’m shattered.
 There will be better days!

-Here’s a map of my walk today.
-The dotted line is just unmarked paths.
+Here’s the real-time recorded map of my actual route, which you can pan and zoom around….
 Komoot tells me it was about 13.7 miles, my furthest so far, woohoo!